Sandy Koufax

 Teammate Joe Moeller vividly details Koufax's 1964 no-hitter

-Outstanding content from a man who was there: Joe Moeller was 21-years old when Sandy Koufax pitched the second of his four no-hitters.
-After the game, Koufax was interviewed at length about his gem and was the last to get on the bus, taking a seat next to Moeller.
-Here Moeller writes in vivid detai
+Joe Moeller was 21-years old when Sandy Koufax pitched the second of his four no-hitters.
+After the game, Koufax was interviewed at length about his gem and was the last to get on the bus.
+The no-hit hurler took a seat next to Moeller.
+In this letter Moeller writes in vivid detail of Koufax’s

-Sandy Koufax and Don Drysdale helped lead the way to the 1965 World Series title
+Koufax and Drysdale led the way to the 1965 World Series title

-Sandy Koufax and Don Drysdale helped lead the way to the 1965 World Series title
+Koufax and Drysdale led the way to the 1965 World Series title

 In 1965 the Dodgers won their third World Series in seven years.
 The Los Angeles offense left much to be desired.
 Pitcher Don Drysdale was their only .300 hitter.
 The team relied on the pitching of Sandy Koufax and Don Drysdale.
 Big D had a fine year, going 23-12 with a 2.77 ERA, 208 strikeouts and